10 Types of Bats Found In South Dakota! (ID GUIDE)

 Western Small-footed Bat females roost in groups, and males roost alone, but both hibernate in winter in solitude.

-• Fur color can vary from light or dark brown to reddish-brown.
-Tips of ears touch the side of their nose.
-Wingspan is approximately 10 to 12 inches.
+- Fur color can vary from light or dark brown to reddish-brown.
+Tips of their can actually touch their nostrils.
+Wingspan is approximately 9 inches (23 cm).

-• Unlike other bats, they have fur on the underside of their wings from their elbows to their knees.
+- Unlike other bats, they have fur on the underside of their wings from elbows to knees.

-The Long-legged Bat has unique feet that allow them to hang upside down for an extended time and not waste any energy.
+The Long-legged Bat has unique feet that allow them to hang upside down for an extended time without wasting energy.
 This feat is accomplished by locking their toes in place.
 In addition, special cavities in their head prevent blood from going to their brain.

 Long-legged Bat Range Map

-These bats prefer to roost in barks of trees, crevices in rocks, caves, and even buildings.
-They like to spend time in higher elevations in summer and then in winter will come down and live and hibernate in caves and mines.
+These bats prefer to roost in the barks of trees and crevices in rocks, caves, and buildings.
+They like to spend time in higher elevations in the summer, and then in the winter, they will come down and live and hibernate in caves and mines.

 Like other bats in South Dakota, they primarily eat mainly moths using echolocation.
 However, the Long-legged Bat differs because they get a head start over other bats!
 They do this by leaving their roost early, foraging before sunset, and then eating throughout the entire night.